What is Canon Mode in Assassin's Creed Shadows and should you use it?

-Assassin's Creed Shadows Canon Mode is a new feature for the series, that has been requested by fans and those who are invested in the lore.
-This mode removes all of the dialogue choices from your interactions with other characters, to dial back some of the RPG elements and instead allow players to experience the canon narrative version of Assassin's Creed Shadows.
-If you're looking to play through the reference story in exactly the way the developers intended then this option is for you, so here's everything you need to know about Canon Mode in Assassin's Creed Shadows and whether you can change this setting later.
+Assassin's Creed Shadows Canon Mode is a new feature for the series that removes all dialogue choices during quests and conversations.
+This dials back some of the RPG elements and instead locks you into the canon narrative of Assassin's Creed Shadows.
+It's great for players after a smoother experience like the older AC games, but it's not without drawbacks, so here's everything you need to know about Canon Mode in Assassin's Creed Shadows and whether you can change this setting later.

 What is Assassin's Creed Shadows Canon mode?

-Can you change Canon Mode in Assassin's Creed Shadows once you've started?
+How to turn Canon Mode on or off in Assassin's Creed Shadows

-It is important to note that you cannot change Assassin's Creed Shadows Canon Mode once you've started a game, either to turn it on or off.
-You should therefore give careful consideration to whether you want to use it or not before beginning a fresh playthrough, as this setting is much stricter than other options such as Assassin's Creed Shadows Immersive Mode that can be toggled on or off at any time with little or no progress lost.
-The only way to change Canon Mode is to start an entirely new game, and given the overall size of AC Shadows that is certainly not a decision to be taken lightly, so settle on the level of interaction you want to have with the story before you begin and be prepared to stand by your choice.
+It is important to note that you cannot turn off Assassin's Creed Shadows Canon Mode once you've started a game, or turn it on.
+You should therefore give careful consideration to whether you want to use it or not before beginning a fresh playthrough, as this setting is much stricter than other options, such as Assassin's Creed Shadows Immersive Mode which can be toggled on or off at any time with little or no progress lost.
+The only way to change Canon Mode is to start an entirely new game, and given the overall length of Assassin's Creed Shadows and how long it takes to complete that is certainly not a decision to be taken lightly, so settle on the level of interaction you want to have with the story before you begin and be prepared to stand by your choice.

 Not long after starting the game, you'll have to figure out how to retrieve the box in Assassin's Creed Shadows for your first infiltration mission.